 Birmingham bin strikes - what to expect

-Strike action has been escalated by bin workers in Birmingham, more than doubling the total number of planned walkouts to 31.
+Strike action has been escalated by bin workers in Birmingham, and will become an indefinite all-out strike in March.

-More than 350 workers voted for the industrial action in December over what Unite the Union called an attack on pay and working conditions by employer Birmingham City Council.
+More than 350 workers voted for the industrial action in December over what Unite the Union called an "attack on their pay and [working] conditions" by employer Birmingham City Council.

-The union said the strikes were a result of the authority's decision to "downgrade" about 170 roles, which would cost affected staff an average of £8,000 a year, and that the council was not "listening or "negotiating".
+The union said the strikes were a result of the authority's decision to "downgrade" about 170 roles, which would cost affected staff an average of £8,000 a year in salary, and that the council was not "listening" or "negotiating".

 When are the strikes happening?